The Foundations (Jersey) Law was sanctioned by the Privy Council on 10 June 2009 and came into force on 17 July 2009.

 Administrative Matters and Record Keeping

 Foundations are required to include in all written communications, including electronic communications, their name and business address.
 Documents may be served on a foundation by leaving them at or posting them to the business address.

-The foundation must keep certain records at its business address, namely:
+The foundation is required to keep certain records at its business address, namely:

-- A record of the appointment of the guardian showing his name, address and the effective date of his appointment.
+- A record of the appointment of the guardian showing his/her name, address and the effective date of his/her appointment

-An annual administration fee is payable to the Registrar before the end of February in respect of every foundation.
+There is an annual administration fee payable to the Registrar in respect of every foundation before the end of February.

-The register maintained by the Registrar, including a copy of the foundation's charter, is available for public inspection (upon payment of a fee), and the Registrar will also supply (upon payment of a fee) a certificate of the incorporation and status of a foundation and a certified copy of its charter.
+The register maintained by the Registrar, including a copy of the foundation's charter, is available for public inspection and the Registrar will also supply a foundation certificate confirming the details that appear in the register, the status of a foundation and a certified copy of its charter.

 The Regulations also provide for the migration (to and from Jersey) of foundations and for the dissolution of foundations.

 Role of the Royal Court in Jersey